What Questions Do You Have? – Real Estate FAQ

 It’s also a time for you to get familiar with the basics of your new home.
 If you have never lived with a septic system or used gas appliances before, the inspection is great opportunity to learn and ask questions or at least find out what you need to know before moving in.
 It also provides the opportunity to work out a future budget for other future maintenance items.

 Chances are that you won’t do this ever again so take the time and be there in person!
-Wear and tear is normal.
+Wear and tear are normal.
 No home is perfect!
 You should expect to see evidence of routine maintenance.
 Obvious neglect by the homeowner is something you can address in any negotiation afterwards.

-A building inspection, however, is not a time to go after the vendor and get money back from them.
+A building inspection, however, is not a time to go to the vendor and get money back from them.
 It is not the chance to make a shopping list to get new taps because you found one that sticks a little when you try to turn it.
 It is not the ability to get a cash back or upgrade things you don’t like.

 If you find major defects or things you absolutely do not want to deal with, the building inspection is your chance to walk away if you are still in the cooling -off period, but it isn’t the time to ask the sellers to remodel the home for you!